Fluid Ounces (band): Inception

 Seth Timbs had been writing his own songs on both guitar and piano for years.
 By the time he had formed Seth Timbs & The Mad Hatters, he had already accumulated a rather large back catalog.
 After the Mad Hatters, Timbs played in the band Ella Minopy with his good friend Matt Mahaffey.
 Once Ella broke up, Timbs joined with Ella’s bassist, Ben Morton, along with Elijah Shaw and local music legend/drummer Sam Baker (of local bands like the F Particles, These Are Houseplants, Blind Farmers, and Speake, among others) to form a new band.
-Timbs' long-time collaborator/friend, Brian “Tha B” Rogers, briefly joined Self, the new band with Ella’s drummer Matt Mahaffey, but ultimately decided to work on Timbs' new project.
+Timbs' long-time collaborator/friend, Brian “Tha B” Rogers, briefly joined Self, Mahaffey's new band, but ultimately decided to work on Timbs' project.

 The new band called itself Fl.
 Oz. (going by “Fluid Ounces” would come later when people didn’t understand the band name in its abbreviated form) and began playing and recording in 1996 in Murfreesboro and Nashville, TN on the newly formed Spongebath Records.